UK hard house: Sin:ergy

 Manchester's longest-running hard house club night, launched in October 2000 and ran every Friday at The Phoenix until 2003.
 In 2003 Sin:ergy moved to a monthly event at club North (under Afflecks Place).
 With the tag line was...
 "All Nations, All Persuasions" Sin:ergy and welcomed anyone and everyone, it was a place all about the music no matter what the colour of your skin or sexual orientation.
 Sin:ergy welcomed artists such as; Tidy Boys, Karim, RR Fierce, Sterling Moss, Ilogik, Lab 4 and many more and boasted Paul Glazby and Ian M as resident DJs.
 Originally founded by Jeremy Couzins and joined by Stuart Moir in late 2000.
 In 2003 Stuart founded spinoff night PureFilth! and Sinergy was later sold to Lord K who still owns the brand.

 PureFilth!

-PureFilth! was a hard dance club based in Manchester for clubbers who liked their music extra hard, the night was setup and run by Stuart Moir (an original Sin:ergy promoter).
+PureFilth! was a hard dance club based in Manchester for clubbers who liked their music extra hard, the night was set up and run by Stuart Moir (an original Sin:ergy promoter).
 PureFilth! started as a monthly Thursday night @ Club Phoenix and quickly progressed to a monthly Saturday which we moved to The Park Nightclub, Manchester and a monthly student night (Thursday) at Scubar, Manchester.
 PureFilth! was the only club night in the north and one of the first in the UK that solely concentrated on the harder side of house, in its day PureFilth! had a hardcore following putting on events packed with DJs with the 1st birthday being a highlight of many people clubbing history...
 14 hours, 2 venues and 20 artists including; Captain Tinrib LIVE, Paul Glazby, Energy UK DJs, Ben Stevens, Nik Denton, JP & Jukesy, Tim Clewz and many more.